Introduction

 Conclusion

-Adobe’s successful transition from a one-time software sales model to a subscription-based model serves as a powerful example of strategic innovation in response to changing market conditions.
+Adobe’s successful transition from a one-time software sales model to a subscription model serves as a powerful example of strategic innovation in response to changing market conditions.
 By focusing on customer needs, leveraging the benefits of recurring revenue, and investing in continuous product innovation, Adobe transformed its business model and set a new standard in the software industry.
 This case study highlights the potential benefits and challenges of such a transition, offering valuable insights for other companies considering a similar path.

 Key Takeaways